teejlab/API-Risk-Assessment-Framework/docs/technical_report.md

 ## Thought Process
 ### Data Augmentation
-From the 1841 rows of HTTP request provided, there were only four rows labelled as high risk, which is insufficient for the machine learning models to learn how to predict this class effectively.Reason being, the training model will read too much into the four instances that are labelled as high risk.
+From the 1841 rows of HTTP request provided, there were only four rows labelled as high risk, which is insufficient for the machine learning models to learn how to predict this class effectively.
+Reason being, the training model will read too much into the four instances that are labelled as high risk.
 The training model will remember the patterns.
 Please refer to the [eda notebook](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/notebooks/eda/eda.ipynb) for more details.

-In order to maintain this project as a multi-class classification problem, we need to find a tool to create a balanced data set for all the three classes.
+In order to maintain this project as a multi-class classification problem, we needed to find a tool to create a balanced data set for all the three classes.

 We have attempted these approaches:
 - Synthetic Data generation